XinFinOrg/Docs-XF/docs/general/networks.md

 ### Stats websocket secret

-`xinfin_network_stats`
+`xdc_xinfin_apothem_network_stats`

 ### For developers

 Testnet is the best way to test your smart contracts.
-Configure your deployment tool (truffle for example) to connect to the testnet and deploy your new code without having to worry about fees.
+Configure your deployment tool to connect to the testnet and deploy your new code without having to worry about fees.

 ### For investors and enthusiasts